centreon/centreon-documentation/versioned_docs/version-22.04/resources/known-issues.md

 * Go back to the **Report Parameters** tab

-## Vous avez atteint le nombre maximum d'id pour les colonnes `servicemetric_id`
+## You have reached the maximum of id for `servicemetric_id` columns

 ### Description

-If you have a very large infrastructureSi vous possédez une très large infrastructure, it is possible that the `servicemetric_id` column size has been reached.
+If you have a very large infrastructure, it is possible that the `servicemetric_id` column size has been reached.

 # Workaround